-Determining risk status by considering static factors such as a history of psychiatric illness, family history of suicide, history of abuse, and history of suicidal behaviour.
+Determining risk status through consideration of static factors such as a history of psychiatric illness, family history of suicide, history of abuse, and history of suicidal behaviour.

-Exploring risk state by considering recent suicidal behaviours, current symptoms and stressors, and engagement with helping resources.
+Exploring risk state through consideration of recent suicidal behaviours, current symptoms and stressors, and engagement with helping resources.
 Comparing the current risk state to the person's "baseline" and "worst-point" states.
 Exploring the risk state includes building an understanding of the: